 The designated Area is the crash site of Air New Zealand flight TE-901, on the slopes of the north side of Mount Erebus, Ross Island.
-The Area encompasses the crash site and the surrounding glacial ice, 2km to either side of this site down to within 200m of the coastline, and includes the airspace above this region to an altitude of 1000m (3280ft).
+The Area encompasses the crash site and the surrounding glacial ice, 2 km to either side of this site down to the sea, and includes the airspace above this region to an altitude of 1000 m (3280 ft) with the exception of a 200 m wide air access 'corridor' along the coastline.
 The remains of the aircraft and the bodies of some of those who died that could not be recovered remain in the Area now designated as a tomb.

 In late 1979 a six-foot Oregon timber cross was erected close to the crash site as a memorial to those who lost their lives.
-After damage by wind this cross was replaced on 30 January 1987 with a cross of stainless steel, located on a rocky promontory overlooking and approximately 3km from the crash site (Figure 1).
-This site is not part of the protected area, but was designated as Historic Site and Monument (HSM) No. 73 in recognition of the cross containing messages from the victims' families.
+After damage by wind this cross was replaced on 30 January 1987 with a cross of stainless steel, located on a rocky promontory overlooking and approximately 3 km from the crash site (Figure 1).
+This site is not part of the protected area, but was designated as Historic Site and Monument (HSM) No. 73 in recognition of the commemorative and symbolic values of the cross.
+In November 2009, a stainless steel koru time capsule was installed next to the cross containing messages from the victim's families.